planetlabs/planet-client-python/docs/cli/cli-data.md

 ### List Searches

-You can easily get a list of all the searches you've made:
+You can easily get a list of all the searches you’ve made:

 ```
 planet data search-list